Are you looking for the best Great Ocean Road beaches? Not sure which of the Great Ocean Road’s best beaches to visit?

 Where to eat at Apollo Bay Victoria

-A great spot to grab a sunset dinner with views across the bay is Chris’s Beacon Point Restaurant (which reopens in September 2022), it’s best to reserve a table in advance as this place can get booked up.
+A great spot to grab a sunset dinner with views across the bay is Chris’s Beacon Point Restaurant, it’s best to reserve a table in advance as this place can get booked up.

 Try a fresh seafood platter at Apollo Bay Fishermen’s Co-Op (open 11 a.m – 7 p.m, except Mondays).